GI Bill Monthly Housing Allowance

 When Will I Receive An Increase Or Decrease In My MHA Based On BAH Changes?

-Do I Get Monthly Housing Allowance (MHA) While Enrolled In Distance Learning?
+Do I Get Monthly Housing Allowance (MHA) While Enrolled In Online or Distance Learning?

 My Check Is Less Than The Amount I Was Told The Monthly Rate Would Be.
 Why Did That Happen?